fjankowsk/scatfit/README.md

 ## Installation ##

-The easiest and recommended way to install the software is through `pip` from the central PyPI index by running:
+The easiest and recommended way to install the software is via the Python command `pip` directly from the `scatfit` GitHub software repository.

-`pip install scatfit`

-This will install the latest release and all its dependencies.
-If you need a more recent version of the software, install it directly from its GitHub software repository.
 For instance, to install the master branch of the code, use the following command:

 `pip install git+https://github.com/fjankowsk/scatfit.git@master`

-This will also automatically install all dependencies.
+This will automatically install all dependencies.

 Please verify that your installation works as expected by downloading a pre-generated `SIGPROC` filterbank file with synthetic data that comes bundled with the GitHub repository: